skissler/CBQ2023/README.md

 ## Campus-Level Syllabus Information

-### Classroom Behavior
+### Classroom behavior

-Both students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote or online.
-Those who fail to adhere to such behavioral standards may be subject to discipline.
-Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
-For more information, see the [classroom behavior](http://www.colorado.edu/policies/student-classroom-and-course-related-behavior) policy, the [Student Code of Conduct](https://www.colorado.edu/sccr/student-conduct), and the [Office of Institutional Equity and Compliance](https://www.colorado.edu/oiec/).
+Students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote, or online.
+Failure to adhere to such behavioral standards may be subject to discipline.
+Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.

+For more information, see the [classroom behavior policy](http://www.colorado.edu/policies/student-classroom-and-course-related-behavior), the [Student Code of Conduct](https://www.colorado.edu/sccr/student-conduct), and the [Office of Institutional Equity and Compliance](https://www.colorado.edu/oiec/).

-### Requirements for COVID-19
+### Requirements for infectious diseases

-As a matter of public health and safety, all members of the CU Boulder community and all visitors to campus must follow university, department and building requirements and all public health orders in place to reduce the risk of spreading infectious disease.
-CU Boulder currently requires COVID-19 vaccination and boosters for all faculty, staff and students.
-Students, faculty and staff must upload proof of vaccination and boosters or file for an exemption based on medical, ethical or moral grounds through the MyCUHealth portal.
+Members of the CU Boulder community and visitors to campus must follow university, department, and building health and safety requirements and all public health orders to reduce the risk of spreading infectious diseases.

-The CU Boulder campus is currently mask-optional.
-However, if public health conditions change and masks are again required in classrooms, students who fail to adhere to masking requirements will be asked to leave class, and students who do not leave class when asked or who refuse to comply with these requirements will be referred to Student Conduct and Conflict Resolution.
-For more information, see the policy on classroom behavior and the Student Code of Conduct.
-If you require accommodation because a disability prevents you from fulfilling these safety measures, please follow the steps in the "Accommodation for Disabilities" statement on this syllabus.
+The CU Boulder campus is currently mask optional.
+However, if masks are again required in classrooms, students who fail to adhere to masking requirements will be asked to leave class.
+Students who do not leave class when asked or who refuse to comply with these requirements will be referred to Student Conduct & Conflict Resolution.
+Students who require accommodation because a disability prevents them from fulfilling safety measures related to infectious disease will be asked to follow the steps in the “Accommodation for Disabilities” statement on this syllabus.

-If you feel ill and think you might have COVID-19, if you have tested positive for COVID-19, or if you are unvaccinated or partially vaccinated and have been in close contact with someone who has COVID-19, you should stay home and follow the further guidance of the Public Health Office (<contacttracing@colorado.edu>).
-If you are fully vaccinated and have been in close contact with someone who has COVID-19, you do not need to stay home; rather, you should self-monitor for symptoms and follow the further guidance of the Public Health Office (<contacttracing@colorado.edu>).
+For those who feel ill and think you might have COVID-19 or if you have tested positive for COVID-19, please stay home and follow the [further guidance of the Public Health Office](https://www.colorado.edu/healthcenter/coronavirus-updates/symptoms-and-what-do-if-you-feel-sick).
+For those who have been in close contact with someone who has COVID-19 but do not have any symptoms and have not tested positive for COVID-19, you do not need to stay home.

-### Accommodation for Disabilities
+### Accommodation for disabilities, temporary medical conditions, and medical isolation

-If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
-Disability Services determines accommodations based on documented disabilities in the academic environment.
-Information on requesting accommodations is located on the [Disability Services website](https://www.colorado.edu/disabilityservices/).
-Contact Disability Services at 303-492-8671 or <dsinfo@colorado.edu>  for further assistance.
-If you have a temporary medical condition, see [Temporary Medical Conditions](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) on the Disability Services website.
+[Disability Services](https://www.colorado.edu/disabilityservices/) determines accommodations based on documented disabilities in the academic environment.
+If you qualify for accommodations because of a disability, submit your accommodation letter from Disability Services to your faculty member in a timely manner so your needs can be addressed.
+Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.

+If you have a temporary medical condition or required medical isolation for which you require accommodation, please send the instructor an email to find a mutually acceptable way to accommodate your situation.
+There is no need to provide any personal medical details beyond what is needed to work out acceptable accommodations.
+Also see [Temporary Medical Conditions](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) on the Disability Services website.

 ### Preferred Student Names and Pronouns